jpconstantineau/CNC_encoder_pad/BuildInstructions.md

 ### Build Step 1: Install the diodes

 Diodes can be installed on either sides of the PCB.
 For future ease of access, install diodes on **bottom side** of the board.
+Pictures show them instaleld on the top side.

 Use a straight edge to bend the diodes prior to installing them on the board.